jeffrey-garcia/demo-spring-webflux/README.md

 is effectively blocked until the external resource responds, which causes performance issues and limits scalability.

-If you have 100 threads in your web server’s thread pool, and 101 requests arrive, then that last extra request will not be served until one of the others finish processing their requests.
-If the others can finish (and thus free up the thread they’re utilising) before that 101th request arrives, great!
-There’s possibly no need for reactive programming.
-If you can free up threads faster than new requests arrive, and the time spent in those threads is mostly due to input/output, then there is no need for reactive programming.
+For example if you have 100 threads in your web server’s thread pool, and 101 requests arrive, then that last extra request will not be served until one of the others finish processing their requests.

-To combat these issues, developers create generously sized thread pools, so that while one thread is blocked another thread can continue to process requests.
+To combat these issues, developers typically create generously sized thread pools, so that while one thread is blocked another thread can continue to process requests.
 This require to scale the resource capacity for each running instance of the web service vertically, or scaling horizontally by creating more instances of the web service.
 Which is not ideal because both incur additional operating cost while not fully utilising the computation power of the commodity hardware.

 <br/>

-##### <a name="what_is_the_solution"></a>What's the solution?
+##### <a name="what_is_the_solution"></a>Non-Blocking Web Frameworks

 Non-blocking web frameworks such as NodeJS takes a different approach.
 Instead of executing a blocking request and waiting for it to complete,